Anti-Money Laundering (AML)

 • Members authorised to operate the account

-In addition to the above, JLL must obtain information relating to the source of the funds of the client and any additional information prescribed by regulations where the client is deemed to be of a higher risk under the Act.
+In addition to the above, JLL must obtain information relating to the source of the funds/ source of wealth of the client and any additional information prescribed by regulations where the client is deemed to be of a higher risk under the Act.
 The following clients and business transactions are subject to these requirements:

-• a non-resident customer from a country that has insufficient AML systems or measures in place;
+• A non-resident customer from a country that has insufficient AML/CFT systems or measures in place

-• a Company/Limited Partnership with nominee shareholders/directors or shares in bearer form
+• A company with nominee shareholders or shares in bearer form

-• where a client seeks to conduct a complex, unusually large transaction or unusual pattern of transactions that have no apparent or visible economic or lawful purpose
+• A customer seeking to conduct a complex, unusually large transaction or unusual pattern of transactions that have no apparent or visible economic or lawful purpose

 Final steps